1049451037/HIN-Align/README.md

 # HIN-Align

 Bachelor degree research on heterogeneous information network alignment.
 Extended work of [GCN-Align](https://github.com/1049451037/GCN-Align).
+More extended work of this repo can be found at [MEA](https://github.com/shizhediao/MEA).

 Datasets are from [JAPE](https://github.com/nju-websoft/JAPE) and [IONE](https://github.com/ColaLL/IONE).